International Journal Of Modern

 An Official Publication of Society for Advance Healthcare Research (Reg.
 No. : 01/01/01/31674/16)

 INTERNATIONAL JOURNAL OF MODERN PHARMACEUTICAL RESEARCH has been indexed and abstracted by various international reputed agencies like : Google Scholar , Index Copernicus , SOCOLAR, China , Research Bible, Fuchu, Tokyo.
-JAPAN , Cosmos Impact Factor , Scientific Indexing Services (SIS) , Web of Science Group (Under Process) , IFSIJ Measure of Journal Quality , International Scientific Indexing, UAE (ISI) (Under Process) , IP Indexing (IP Value 2.42) , Directory of Research Journals Indexing , Scholar Article Journal Index (SAJI) , International Scientific Indexing (ISI) , Scope Database , ABCD Index , Academia and many more.
+JAPAN , Cosmos Impact Factor , Scientific Indexing Services (SIS) , Web of Science Group (Under Process) , IFSIJ Measure of Journal Quality , IP Indexing (IP Value 2.42) , Directory of Research Journals Indexing , Scholar Article Journal Index (SAJI) , International Scientific Indexing (ISI) , Scope Database , ABCD Index , Academia , International Scientific Indexing, UAE (ISI) and many more.

 ISSN 2319-5878